What does an Addiction Counselor in Mississippi’s do? What is Their Job Role?

 According to U.S. News and World Report the substance abuse counseling field will continue to grow due to a number of factors.
 The escalating opiate addiction crisis is making counseling more mainstream and accepted and at the same time the penal system is turning to treatment-oriented court sentences as opposed to incarceration.
 In addition, as insurance companies turn to prevention as an alternative to treatment this avenue of substance abuse counseling is seeing substantial growth as well.

-Although most consider substance abuse to relate to drug and alcohol counselors also treat those with other issues such as gambling addiction and eating disorders.
+Although most consider substance abuse to relate to an alcohol and drug counselor also treat those with other issues such as gambling addiction and eating disorders.
 They may treat families and groups as well as individuals.

 Mississippi awards two credentials for substance abuse counselors: Provisional Certified Addiction Therapist, or PCAT, which is an interim credential, and Certified Addiction Therapist (CAT) credential.
 Credentials are overseen by the Mississippi Department of Mental Health (DMH).